Serra Çağan

-Serra Çağan (born February 17, 1997) is a Turkish women's football defender, wjo plays in the Turkish Women's Football Super League for 1207 Anyalya Spor with jersey number 8.
+Serra Çağan (born February 17, 1997) is a Turkish women's football defender, who plays in the Turkish Women's Football Super League for 1207 Anyalya Spor with jersey number 8.
 She is a member of the Turkey women's national team.

 Career

 Club

 Serra Çağan obtained her license on June 10, 2008, for her hometown club İzmit Saraybahçe Belediyespor.
 After appearing in eight matches in one season of the Turkish Women's Second League, she transferred to İzmit Belediyespor, which was in the Regional League.
 At the end of the 2009–10 season, her team was promoted to the Second League, and the next season to the First League.
 She capped in 50 matches scoring 21 goals in three seasons.
 In the 2012–13 season, she was with İzmit Çenesuyu Plajyoluspor in the Second League again, where she netted 14 goals in 14 matches.
 For the next season, she signed with Karşıyaka Koleji Spor, another İzmit-based club. Çağan played in 33 games and scored 19 goals in two seasons between 2013 and 2015.

 The newly to the First League promoted club 1207 Antalya Muratpaşa Belediye Spor transferred her for the 2015–16 season.

 In October 2018, she transferred to Kdz.
 Ereğlispor.

 She transferred again to 1207 Antalya Spor in the 2020–21 Turkcell Women's Football League season.